Presents? Tick. Decorations? Tick. Mince pies? Tick. New bathroom...?

 Yep, you’ve guessed it.
 Wood really is the word when it comes to creating this look.
 So, you’ll want to invest in bathroom furniture that presents a warm and welcoming feel.
 Oak, pine, or even darker finishes like walnut, can all be used to do this.
 Make sure your furniture matches and is unfussy in style, to complement the clean, contemporary style.

-If you have walls that can support them, wall hung units, like the Orchard Wye oak wall hung double basin unit (pictured below), help to keep your floor space free, making cleaning easier, without interrupting the view of your beautiful flooring.
+If you have walls that can support them, wall hung units, help to keep your floor space free, making cleaning easier, without interrupting the view of your beautiful flooring.
 Plus, with ample storage space, your bathroom won’t be cluttered with all those items that would otherwise cause a mess.

 Bath, shower or both?